igormironchik/md-pdf/tests/manual/footnotes.md

-types (economic, religious, etc.).[^6] However, the project was not to get off the ground anytime soon due to the untimely death of Harper, compounded by the advent of World War I and then the later reorganization of Breasted’s department and staff to found the Oriental Institute.
+types (economic, religious, etc.).[^6] However, the project was not to get off the ground anytime soon due to the untimely death of Harper, compounded by the advent of World War I and then the later reorganization of Breasted's department and staff to found the Oriental Institute.
 It was not until 1926 that two volumes of the Ancient Records of Assyria and Babylonia appeared, edited by Daniel D. Luckenbill.
 Unfortunately, these were the last